publicocean0/bon/README.md

 ## Bower Overrides
 To override a property, or lack of, in one of your dependency's `bower.json` file, you may specify an `overrides` object in your own `bower.json`.

+## Maven
+You can integrate this plugin with maven using ['frontend-maven-plugin'](https://github.com/eirslett/frontend-maven-plugin).

 ## Contributing
 This package is used personally, but it might be extended for adding also npm command line.